Muay Thai vs Kickboxing: which style is more effective?

 Let's check what the differences are:

-First and foremost: there is No clinch game and no neck wrestling in kickboxing.
+First and foremost: there is No clinch game and no neck wrestling in Kickboxing.
 This greatly reduces possible ways of hurting or finishing your opponent in a close combat situation.
-Clinch techniques give you a chance to attack with your elbows, to strike with your knees or to throw your opponent on the ground.
+Clinch techniques give you a chance to strike with your elbows, to strike with your knees or to throw your opponent on the ground.

 #3 Kickboxing underutilize leg kicks.
 Leg kicks are a great way of wearing your opponent down and crippling his movement and abilities to kick back.
 It makes him less agile and it slows him down.
 That is why it is used so often by Thai fighters.